Advanced Nuclear Power Reactors

 The ESBWR (4500 MWt) will produce approximately 1600 MWe gross, and 1520 MWe net, depending on site conditions, and has a design operating lifetime of 60 years.
 It is more fully known as the Economic Simplified BWR (ESBWR) and leverages proven technologies from the ABWR.
 GE Hitachi gained US NRC design certification for the ESBWR in September 2014, following design approval in March 2011.
 It was submitted for UK generic design assessment in 2007, but withdrawn a year later.

-GEH is selling this alongside the ABWR, which it characterises as more expensive to build and operate, but proven.
+GEH is selling this alongside the ABWR, which it characterizes as more expensive to build and operate, but proven.
 The ESBWR is more innovative, with lower building costs due to modular construction, lower operating costs, 24-month refuelling cycle and a 60-year operating lifetime.
 In the USA plans to build as Detroit Edison’s Fermi 3 and Dominion’s North Anna 3 are not proceeding.

 APWR